microsoft/WhatTheHack/027-OSS-Database-Migration/Coach/Solutions/00-prereqs.md

 There are a lot of opportunities for things to go wrong in this step especially if the attendee does not follow the instructions!

-1) If the attendees are sharing an Azure subscription, the following items will need to be made unique for each attendee:
+1) If the attendees are sharing an Azure subscription, the following items will need to be made unique in the create-clusher.sh file for each attendee:

     * resourceGroupName
     * clusterName